Stocks rally to new record highs on strong jobs data and Pfizer Covid pill news - Local News 8

 Wall Street got a double dose of good news to cheer on Friday.
 The job market rebounded sharply in October following a disappointing September.
 And Pfizer surged after issuing positive data about its Covid-19 pill.

-The Dow soared about 300 points, or 0.8%, in early trading to hit a new record high.
-The Nasdaq and S&P 500 were up 0.6% and 0.7% respectively and also reached new all-time high levels.
+The Dow soared more than 200 points, or 0.6%, in early afternoon trading to hit a new record high.
+The Nasdaq and S&P 500 were each up 0.6% as well and also reached new all-time high levels.
 The S&P topped the 4,700 mark while the Nasdaq passed the 16,000 milestone.

 The CNN Business Fear & Greed Index, which measures seven gauges of investor sentiment, pushed even further into “Extreme Greed territory.
 It was showing levels of investor Fear just a month ago.